eson15/Javaweb_bookstore/README.md

 # Javaweb_bookstore
-This is a project for simulating a online bookstore
+This is a project for simulating a online bookstore<br>
+Use Servlet+JSP+javaBean and follow MVC model